Cloud routers

 Assign a firewall to a cloud router port

-Inbound and outbound traffic that is not allowed in the cloud firewall rules will be denied on the cloud router port.
-Active sessions on the router will be interrupted, which cannot be set by the new rules.
+Incoming and outgoing traffic that is not permitted by cloud firewall rules will be denied at the cloud router port.
+Active sessions on the router that cannot be established under the new rules will be terminated.

 You cannot assign more than one firewall to a single router port.